ministryofjustice/moj-frontend/docs/components/pagination/_overview.md

 - total results
 - current and total pages

-The results count is aligned on the left under the pagination controls.
+The results count is aligned to the left under the pagination controls.
 This is to help magnifier users.

 You can read [guidance on choosing a results count](/components/pagination/#how-to-use-tab).